 A Schaeffer front panel can be made for this module.
 The databases can be found by downloading the following links:

 5U format filter core module in traditional black

 5U format filter core module in natural silver

-To read, edit and print these files you will need a copy of 'Frontplatten Designer' from Schaeffer.
-Panels can be ordered via the program using its secure online ordering system.
+To read, edit and print this file you will need a copy of 'Frontplatten Designer' from Schaeffer.
+Panels can be ordered via Schaeffer's website.